vasil-sarandev/Knowledge-base/topics/backend-software-engineering/cheatsheet.md

 	- **Speed and availability are prioritized over consistency**
 	- Relationships between data are simple or irrelevant
 	- You need to handle **big data / high-throughput workloads**
+	- You need to scale horizontally (which is native to MongoDB for example)

 ### ORM (Object-Relational Mapping)